managed-funds-vs-property

 A managed fund, also known as a mutual fund, is a simple form of investing, at least for the investor.
 You choose a fund, you invest money in that fund, and, with the help of professional fund managers, you grow that investment over time.
 When you're ready, you withdraw your money to realise the profits.
 You might also earn returns through dividends or interest from the assets that the fund has invested in.

 Managed funds pool together a variety of investment types, ranging from low-risk assets like cash and bonds to more volatile securities like stocks.
 The mix of these assets determines the risk profile of different funds, allowing you to choose one that suits your investment goals and preferences.
-At AMP, for example, we offer three main types of managed funds:
+At AMP, for example, we offer five types of managed funds:

 Managed funds are a simple, flexible and low-cost investment option.
-AMP Managed Funds do not have a lock-in period or a minimum investment amount and offer low fees of 0.79% per year.
+AMP Managed Funds do not have a lock-in period or a minimum investment amount and offer low fees of 0.78-0.81% per year.

 What is an investment property in NZ?